Our tax responsibilities

 Our tax expense measures the tax we pay on shareholder profits, which we’re required to report under International Financial Reporting Standards.
 It’s made up of current tax expense and of deferred tax expense – the tax we expect to pay in future years once assets are recovered or liabilities are settled.

 Each year, there are a number of one-off items that affect our effective tax rate – the average rate of tax we pay on pre-tax profits.
-Excluding those, we expect our effective tax rate to be below the UK corporation tax rate due to such factors as the inclusion of profits taxed at rates lower than the UK corporation tax rate, for example profits arising in our Singapore business.
 There’s more detail about how our tax expense is broken down in the Chief Financial Officer's overview and section 8 of our annual report and accounts, available on the financial reporting documents page.